 Indigenous Peoples' Health and Wellness

 The HNHB LHIN works with Indigenous communities for improved health and wellness.
 The LHIN has a responsibility to learn about and respect Indigenous communities’ approach to health and wellness.
-Respect for and inclusion of Indigenous traditional practices with non-traditional health services is essential for health solutions aligned with cultural identity, holistic health and community values.
+Respect for and inclusion of Indigenous traditional practices with non-traditional health services is essential for health solutions aligned with cultural identity, wholistic health and community values.

 By listening and learning from local communities, the HNHB LHIN maintains a strong focus on the holistic health needs of Indigenous Peoples and how these needs can be harmonized with mainstream programs and services.
 Foundational to this focus is the strengthening of local relationships and partnerships that will contribute towards improving the health outcomes for present and future generations.
 Strategies to support this include:

 - Knowledge Building through Education – support education and training opportunities that engender acceptance, trust and respect for Indigenous cultures.

 - System Navigation – improve the experience of Indigenous patients and families navigating the mainstream health care system.

 - Respectful Partnerships – help to facilitate strategic partnerships between Indigenous and non-Indigenous HSPs.